The Lion of the Moguls: Production and reception

 Jean Epstein had already established himself as an innovative film theorist and director with the publication of several books and the direction of several films, notably L'Auberge rouge and Cœur fidèle, when he was introduced to Russian exile Alexandre Kamenka, the co-founder of Films Albatros.
 He signed on to direct a film based on an idea by Ivan Mozzhukhin, the star of the studio.
 This would give him access to the important means of the Russian Cinema School of Paris but would oblige him to make a more commercial film than what he had done until then.
 Epstein solved the challenge by giving different styles to the different parts of the film.
 The exotic scenes are filmed in a rather conventional way, with the lavish sets and costumes characteristic of the Albatros productions.
 Conversely, for the Parisian scenes, he used his personal style with close-ups, fast editing and camera movements.

-Most of the film was shot at the Albatros studios in Montreuil with on-location shots in Paris and on a boat in Marseilles.
+Most of the film was shot at the Albatros studios in Montreuil with on-location shots in Paris and on a boat in Marseille.

 The film was a success both at the box office and with critics.
 La Cinématographie Française characterised it as "a strange and fantastical adventure in which the middle part is taking place in a chimerical Asia, allowing artists such as Epstein for cutting and lighting, Lochakoff for the sets, Mozzhukhin for the interpretation and Bilinsky for the costumes, to indulge in wonderful extravagances."
 Georges Sadoul on the other hand found the film "romantic and violent" and more a film by Ivan Mozzhukhin than by Jean Epstein.